 Successful completion of the prescribed and elective courses as listed in the program outline with a minimum graduating grade average of 60%.

 The following courses may be eligible for exemptions, subject to conditions below:

-A maximum of five course can be exempted and replaced with appropriate alternative courses from the course listings above.
+- A maximum of five courses can be exempted and replaced with appropriate alternative courses from the course listings above.

 Join an info session or become a student for a day.